 We're delighted to announce that I Love Blue Sea has joined Vital Choice.
 We share the same passion for health and vitality, and we offer you easy access to an even wider variety of premium seafood that is among the purest and most nutritious available.
 Please accept our offer of a 10% discount on your first order.
 Simply use code ILOVEVC at checkout.
 Welcome to the Vital Choice family.

-We capture the fresh-caught quality of succulent, sustainably harvested Alaskan salmon and northwest Pacific seafood by cleaning and flash-freezing it within hours of harvest.
+We capture the fresh-caught quality of premium-quality, sustainably harvested Alaskan salmon and northwest Pacific seafood.

 The fisheries that supply much of our seafood are certified sustainable either by MSC (look for their blue logo) or the State of Alaska.
 The remainder are deemed sustainable by the Monterey Bay Aquarium's SeafoodWatch program.